lynkos/algae-detection/documentation/user_manual.md

 <img alt="System config" height="350" src="/src/assets/esp32/init_config.png">

-8. Update the streaming server settings and configure camera options (you can always change them later)
+8. Update the server settings and configure camera options (you can always change them later)

 > [!WARNING]
 > Very low number for 'JPG quality' (i.e., very high quality) may cause the ESP32 to crash or return no image!